About Paula Moser Steffen

 While working as a behavioral psychologist, I also began writing crime fiction (under the name P.M.
 Steffen).
 Around 2003 I created altered books and continued working in mixed media — sketching, drawing, painting, collage — integrating patterns of my life — scientific graphs borrowed from my years in the research lab juxtaposed with musical notation and crime fiction text as background for a study in birds, for example.

-Recent interests include monoprint, collage, color field painting, and mixed-media abstracts.
+Recent interests include abstract expressionist painting, found object assemblage, monoprint, collage, and mixed-media abstracts.

-I continue exploring the world through mark-making by taking live workshops and on-line courses with artists Michael B. Wilson, Lynn Whipple, Carol Blackwell, Richard Kattman, Randel Plowman, Jane Davies, Carla Sonheim, and Alison O'Donoghue.
+I continue exploring the world through mark-making by taking live workshops and on-line courses with artists Michael B. Wilson, Carol Blackwell, Richard Kattman, Robert Collins, Jane Davies, Lynn Whipple, Randel Plowman, and Anne Marie Grgich.